Web browser: Browser market

-Google Chrome has been the dominant browser since the mid-2010s and currently has a 66% global market share on all devices.
+Google Chrome has been the dominant browser worldwide since the mid-2010s and currently has a 69% global market share on all devices.
 The vast majority of its source code comes from Google's open-source Chromium project; this code is also the basis for many other browsers, including Microsoft Edge, currently in third place with about a 5% share, as well as Samsung Internet and Opera in fifth and sixth places respectively with approximately 2% market share each.

 The other two browsers in the top four are made from different codebases.
-Safari, based on Apple's WebKit code, is the second most popular web browser and is dominant on Apple devices, resulting in an 18% global share.
-Firefox, in fourth place, with about 3% market share, is based on Mozilla's code.
+Safari, based on Apple's WebKit code, is the second most popular web browser and is dominant on Apple devices, resulting in a 16% global share.
+Firefox, in fourth place, with about 2% market share, is based on Mozilla's code.
 Both of these codebases are open-source, so a number of small niche browsers are also made from them.

-The following table details the top web browsers by market share, as of February, 2025:
+The following table details the top web browsers by market share, as of April, 2025: